Skip to main content

 Pros:

-• Total control over who gets asked
+• Total control over who received the emails

 • You can write in your own tone, brand voice, or timing